nextgis/docs_toolbox/source/kml2geodata.rst

 Inputs:

-* Source data - KML or KMZ file.
+* Source data - KML or KMZ file;
-* Table fieldnames - optional.
-Indicate table fieldnames from Description section of KML file, which should be processed.
-Should be listed without space and separated by comma.
+* Field names - Fields of the table from the description section which should be processed.
+Comma-separated list, no spaces;
-* Check for files presence - if checked, the result GeoJSON will mention only the files that are present in the archive indeed.
+* Only files in the archive - If checked, the resulting GeoJSON will mention only the files that are present in the archive;
-* Ignore extended data - if checked, lc:attachment will be ignored.
+* Ignore KML extended data - If checked, lc:attachment will be ignored;
-* Keep Z coordinate -i f checked, Z coordinate will be preserved and PointZ/LinestringZ etc geometries will be created.
+* Keep Z coordinate - If checked, Z coordinate will be preserved and PointZ/LinestringZ etc geometries will be created.

 Outputs:

-* ZIP compressed GeoJSON with attachments if any.
+* ZIP-compressed GeoJSON with attachments (if any) in a folder.

 Launch the tool: https://toolbox.nextgis.com/t/kml2geodata